open-mmlab/mmagic/configs/mattors/indexnet/README.md

-# Natural Image Matting via Guided Contextual Attention
+# Indices Matter: Learning to Index for Deep Image Matting

 ## Introduction